vitor0p9f/next.js-custom-start-template/README.md

 # Overview

-This start template was maded to help in creation of new projects using Next.js framework.
+This start template was made to help in creation of new projects using Next.js framework.

 <hr/>